bitloops/bitloops-language/examples/README.md

 Like DDD, BDD emphasizes collaboration between developers and business stakeholders, reducing the risk of errors and issues in production.
 In fact, BDD and DDD are often combined during development processes to test the behaviour of the application layer (use cases), as well as unit tests that focus on specific domain elements but change a lot faster.

-In addition, BDD is commonly used with Test-Driven Development (TDD), which is essentially a software development process, similar to BDD, that encourages developers to build test cases that represent the exepcted outcomes before the development of the actual code.
+In addition, BDD is commonly used with Test-Driven Development (TDD), which is essentially a software development process, similar to BDD, that encourages developers to build test cases that represent the expected outcomes before the development of the actual code.

 If you're interested in learning more about BDD, you can find a detailed description [here](https://bitloops.com/docs/bitloops-language/learning/behavior-driven-development).